bbugyi200/cookie/README.md

 ```

 ##### Variable Substitution
-rookie-cookiecutter also recognizes template variables of the form:
+cookie also recognizes template variables of the form:
 ```
 {{ foobar }}
 ```